ExpressVPN Review: Quick Expert Summary

 I also like that ExpressVPN provides its own DNS on every server, encrypting all DNS requests automatically, meaning that DNS queries won’t be visible to third parties and the server’s response times will be quicker.

-In addition to preventing DNS leaks, ExpressVPN also offers built-in protection against WebRTC and IPv6 leaks.
-ExpressVPN lets you completely disable WebRTC in its desktop apps and browser extensions for Chrome, Firefox, and Edge.
-It also automatically blocks IPv6 traffic (this is way better than competitors like Surfshark and TunnelBear that require you to manually disable IPv6 on your device).
+In addition, ExpressVPN also offers built-in protection against WebRTC and IPv6 leaks.
+It lets you completely disable WebRTC in its desktop apps and browser extensions for Chrome, Firefox, and Edge.
+It also automatically blocks IPv6 traffic (this is way better than competitors like VyprVPN which require you to manually disable IPv6 on your device).

 ExpressVPN also offers perfect forward secrecy, which changes the encryption keys used to encrypt and decrypt your internet traffic every 15 minutes or whenever you disconnect from the VPN.
 This ensures the security of your sensitive data even if the most recently generated encryption key gets hacked (the hacker would only be able to see the traffic encrypted with the hacked encryption key, but any past or future traffic wouldn’t be compromised).

-Besides these standard security features, ExpressVPN also offers a few extra security features.
+Besides these standard security features, ExpressVPN also offers a few extra security features, including:

 ExpressVPN’s split-tunneling tool is really good — and it’s available on Android, Windows, and macOS.
 While most premium VPNs offer split-tunneling for Windows and/or Android, there aren’t many competitors that support this feature on macOS — in fact, ExpressVPN is one of the rare VPNs to provide split-tunneling for Mac users.
 This feature is available for macOS 10.15 or below, and ExpressVPN is currently developing support for macOS 11.